wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

    }

-If you are not using a custom data type, you can reference any java data type (ie. double.class) or if the widget does not need data binding you can pass ``NoneType.class``.
+If you are not using a custom data type, you can reference any Java data type (ie. double.class) or if the widget does not need data binding you can pass ``NoneType.class``.
 Now that we have created our class we can create Java Objects for the widgets we declared in our FXML file using the ``@FXML`` annotation.
 For our two slider, an example would be:

 .. code-block:: java